-If you constantly compare your homeschool to your friends’, endlessly second-guess yourself, change curriculum and activities like you do your underwear … you need a homeschooling success plan.
+If you constantly compare your homeschool to your friends’, endlessly second-guess yourself, and change curriculum and activities like you do your underwear … you need a homeschooling success plan.

 If you don’t have a well-thought-out-and-prayed-over homeschooling success plan, you might be like the “double-minded,” “unstable man” in James 1 who is “like a wave driven and tossed by the wind.”